arujit/wify/README.md

 #### If you ever felt the pain by the constantly change of wifi password of your org then please contribute to the project.

 #### Speed Test
+speed test will be able to tell your current internet speed.